yaliu8/NYT-React-Search/README.md

 This is a React.js app that allows users to query, display and save articles from the NY Times API.

 ## App Flow
-User has the ability to query for an article.
+User has the ability to SEARCH for an article.
 The user will be displayed the first 5 articles that meet the query criteria from the NY Times API.
 Information provided includes article title, date and URL.
+Users can click on the URL to redirect to the NY Times article in a new tab.

+Users are able to SAVE articles to a saved articles section.

-Users are able to save and delete articles as well.
+Users are able to REMOVE articles from the saved articles section.

 The app uses Node/Express for the server and routing, MongoDB/Mongoose for the database and models.
 React JS for rendering components, axios for internal/external API calls and bootstrap for styling.

 ## Getting Started